the-chef0/matrix-level-pruning/README.md

 At the time of writing this, state-of-the-art LLM pruning works by removing (depth-pruning) transformer/attention/MLP layers that are deemed unimportant by some metric.
 This leads to a reduction in memory footprint, but importantly, it also leads to reduced inference latency which is crucial for deployment at scale.
 Compared to structured and unstructured pruning which saves on latency by reducing memory accesses, this SOTA depth pruning of entire transformer/attention/MLP layers saves on latency by skipping these computations entirely.
 However, taking these large composite blocks to be the pruning units yields a relatively small search space.
 My work expands this search space by zooming in on the finest level on which this idea of "skipping computations entirely" applies.

-The main functionality consists of several iterations of the *pruning tree collection* pass and one *identity patching pass*

 ### The pruning tree data structure

 A pruning tree consists of a *parameter subtree* and an *operation subtree*.
 The root of each tree is either a *transform layer* - meaning linear layer or convolution layer (see [`BASE_TRANSFORM_TYPES`](#configuration)) - or an attention head (see [`BASE_ATTENTION_TYPES`](#configuration)).
 The root is the primary object to prune to avoid the latency associated with computing it, and the rest of the tree consists of objects that need to removed along with it.